-I shouldn’t be spending way too much time writing this with my exams stacked up on my back.
+Cubbon Park Morning – I shouldn’t be spending way too much time writing this with my exams stacked up on my back.
 But anyway, I promised myself I won’t take long.

-To be honest with you, it’s just like any other green well-maintained park out there.
-It’s just how you would visualize an ideal park on an ideal morning.
+To be honest with you, it’s like any other park out there.
+It’s how one visualizes an ideal park on an ideal morning.

 Yep, that’s exactly how the place is.
-(I did find a couple of boomers there, but believe me- they were quiet.)
+I did find a couple of boomers there, but believe me- they were quiet.

 Renting Bicycles in Cubbon Park